t0fum4n/H3imD4ll/README.md

 ---

-*Note: This bot is designed for educational and informational purposes and is not intended for production use without proper security measures.*

 ## Disclaimer
 - This is not meant to be a production application.
 - This is solely meant as a proof of concept and fun thing to play with.